Class 9 Exam > Class 9 Notes > Social Studies (SST) Class 9 > Detailed Chapter Notes - Physical Features of India

 1. What are the major physiographic divisions of India?

 Ans.
-The major physiographic divisions of India are the Himalayan Mountains, the Northern Plain, the Peninsular Plateau, the Indian Desert, the Coastal Plains, and the Islands.
+The major physiographic divisions of India include the Himalayan Mountains, the Northern Plain, the Peninsular Plateau, the Indian Desert, the Coastal Plains, and the Islands.
+Each division has distinct geographical features and plays a significant role in the country's climate and biodiversity.

-2. What are the key features of the Himalayan Mountains in India?
+5. What are the main geographical features of the Coastal Plains of India?

 Download as PDF